abir-hosen-ashik/task-information-backend/README.md

 db: ms_db
 port: 3306
 ```

+These avobe are configured in application.yml

-`configured in application.yml, you may configure according to your setup.`
+you may configure application.yml for mysql according to your environment.

+### Run project

 ```
 mvn compile
 mvn spring-boot:run